AtentumZero/LeakCheck/README.md

 Bash script to check an email address or username against the haveibeenpwned.com database.

-Other than an active Internet connection and Bash or a bash compatible-shell installed, there are no other requirements for LeakCheck to run.
+Other than an active Internet connection, curl, cat and Bash or a bash compatible-shell installed, there are no other requirements for LeakCheck to run.

 Results will be listed if an address or username has been included in a major data breach.
 If results are found, then an option to save a results file with details of the breach will be displayed.